codetech/Security-Presentation/slides.md

 ---

 .orange[But what good is this?
-Let's try to chang the statement.]
+Let's try to change the statement.]
 ```bash
   nano statement.txt.asc
 ```